Introduction – The Letters of St. Therese of Lisieux with Fr. Timothy Gallagher

 Visit here to discover more!

 Fr.
 Timothy Gallagher and Kris McGregor continue a 20-part series on the various Struggles in the Spiritual Life.
-This episode goes into the physical and mental struggles we face when we are unable to pray.
+This episode explores spiritual discouragement and a form of spiritual desolation involving feelings of being alone from God.

 From the book’s description: “Here is a powerful, life-changing book that will help you understand and conquer the struggles you face in your spiritual life.
 It’s a book for those who love the Lord and desire holiness yet often feel adrift or stagnant in their search for spiritual growth.